bm-zi/expense-profiler/README.md

 }
 ```

-- Create new file named .env bases on the file .env-sample in project root directory.
+- Create new file named .env based on the file .env-sample in project root directory.

 ```
 EMAIL_HOST_USER=user@gmail.com